WinVector/Examples/LogisticOmit/logistic_omit.md

 You get different estimates for variables depending on what other variables are present in a logistic regression model.
 This looks a lot like an interaction, and leads to effects similar to omitted variable bias.
+This happens more often than in linear regression models.
 This is also interpretable as: different column-views of the data having fundamentally different models.

 A possible source of surprise is: appealing to assumed independence is a common way of assuring one is avoiding issues such as [Simpson’s